 Like many of you, I’ve had a long and winding relationship with exercise.

-As a kid, I was a classic tomboy—always outside, always in motion.
-I played sports with the boys in my neighborhood and thrived on the field.
-Looking back, I can see how movement gave me a way to be myself before I even fully knew who that was.
-Sports were my safe space—a place where I could shine and feel fully alive.
+As a kid, I was a classic tomboy—always outside, competing with the neighborhood boys, and thriving on the field.
+Movement gave me a way to be myself before I even knew who that was.
+As a queer kid in the 80s and 90s, sports weren’t just an outlet — they were my safe space.
+A place where I could shine, belong, and feel fully alive.

 Like many of you, I’ve had a long and winding relationship with exercise.

-As a kid, I was a classic tomboy—always outside, always in motion.
-I played sports with the boys in my neighborhood and thrived on the field.
-Looking back, I can see how movement gave me a way to be myself before I even fully knew who that was.
-Sports were my safe space—a place where I could shine and feel fully alive.
+As a kid, I was a classic tomboy — always outside, competing with the neighborhood boys, and thriving on the field.
+Movement gave me a way to be myself before I even knew who that was.
+As a queer kid in the 80s and 90s, sports weren’t just an outlet, they were my safe space.
+A place where I could shine, belong, and feel fully alive.

 It did matter, but I didn’t realize it until I started to age.

-Through my 20s, running continued to keep me sane, grounded, and connected to myself.
+In my 20’s I started teaching at a therapeutic high school where I also coached running and strength training.
+My own running continued to keep me sane, grounded, and connected to myself.
 But as I approached thirty, things started to change.
 If I ran too many days in a row, my hip or knee would hurt.
 I found myself running less and less to avoid injury.

 Approaching 40, I hit a wall.
 I needed something different.

-That’s when I found CrossFit.
-For the first time in years, I felt strong again.
-I had more energy.
-I started to believe in my body again.
-But my old movement patterns—and the changes that came with aging and childbirth—kept getting in the way.
+I started going to group fitness classes, and for a little while it worked great.
+I enjoyed the community, and for the first time in years I felt strong again.
+But my old movement patterns — and the changes that came with aging and childbirth — kept getting in the way.
 Squats and lunges made my knees and back hurt.
 The coaches were great, and physical therapy helped, but I knew I needed something more personalized.

-That’s when it clicked: I didn’t just want someone to tell me what to do.
+That’s when it clicked: I didn’t want to just blindly follow a program.
 I wanted to understand it for myself.
 I wanted to know how to move well, how to program smart, and how to rebuild from the inside out.

 My Background & Credentials

-10+ years as a teacher and school leader - Web developer turned coach
+10+ years as a teacher and school leader - Former High School Coach